gbwey/predicate-typed/README.md

 * BoolT is a GADT that holds the return value from evaluating the type level expression TrueT : predicate is true
    FalseT : predicate is false
-   PresentT a : 'a' is any value
+   PresentT a : 'a' is any other value
    FailT : indicates a failure